DrewSears11/Team4FinalProject/README.md

 #### Topic

-Ali-Express is an e-commerce site that is similar to Amazon, Inc. It sells various products from Men's and Woman's fashion, to electronics and toys.
-Some members of our team have personal experience using this site and felt like it was a coinflip as to whether the product would good enough to buy
+E-commerce sites such as AliExpress, SHEIN, and Fashion Nova sell various products from fashion to electronics and toys.
+Some members of our team have personal experience using sites like these and felt like it was a coinflip as to whether the product would good enough to buy
 (flip) or low quality (flop).
 The shipping times for the products varied greatly too.
 Some products would arrive in a few days, while some would arrive SIX months after the fact.

 #### Purpose of project

-The purpose of our project is to use the Ali-Express API  to determine whether or not the products you are looking to buy are in fact a good product.
-We will use the data from our API to create a database and machine learning to determine whether or not the product is worth purchasing.
+The purpose of our project is to use product feedback on women's clothing from e-commerce websites to determine whether or not the products you are looking to buy are in fact a good product.
+We will use data pulled from Kaggle to create a database on PGAdmin, pull csv files, run an NLP pipeline and use machine learning to determine whether or not the product is worth purchasing.

 #### Programs used

-The programs we will be using are PySpark, CoLAb, Postgres SQL, the AliExpress API and Amazon AWS.
-We will display our presentation using Tableu stories and potentially will create an interactive HTML site (using HTML, CSS and Java Script) that will let you select the product and easily see it's attributes.
+The programs we will be using are PySpark, CoLAb, Jupyter Notebook, Postgres SQL, and csv files from Kaggle.
+We will display our presentation using Tableu stories and potentially will create an interactive HTML site (using HTML, CSS and Java Script) that will let you select the product and easily see its attributes.

 #### Machine Learning Module

 The machine learning model we will be using is the Naive-Bayes model, a supervised machine learning classifier.
-Leading up to the model, we will use Natural Language Processing to analyze feedback from the AliExpress API and classify products as positively reviewed or negatively reviewed.
+Leading up to the model, we will use Natural Language Processing to analyze feedback from the e-commerce website and classify products as positively reviewed or negatively reviewed.
 The Natural Language Processing model pipeline will work through tokenization, stop words filtering, TF-IDF, and setting up the pipeline.
 Finally, the Naive-Bayes model will classify the accuracy of the Natural Language Processing pipeline.
-A mockup of the model is included.

 #### Database

-Provisional Machine Learning module that will stand in for the final machine learning model.
+Using Python and Jupyter Notebook, we will connect our cleaned dataframes to PGAdmin and read the data into tables using SQL.
+The database can then be pulled as csv files to run through the NLP Pipeline and machine learning model.
+The data can also be used for visualization purposes once it has been organized using SQL.

 #### Process
-The database was created by initially calling Ali Express APIs for the women's shoes, women's boots, women's flats, and men's shoes categories.
-Product IDs were pulled from those groups then used to pull the product feedback for each product.
+Csv files of women's clothing from e-commerce sites was first pulled from Kaggle.
+The file was read into Python dataframes in Jupyter Notebook so that it could be cleaned up and organized.
+Using the star ratings, each product review was labeled as 'positive' or 'negative' using buckets that classified each rating from 1 to 5.
+An additional dataframe was created with only the classification and the review text for the purposes of the NLP pipeline.
+This dataframe was then run through an NLP pipeline to determine whether the text of the reviews could predict whether they were positive or negative.
+A Naive-Bayes machine learning model was created to test the accuracy of the pipeline.

+Visualizations will be created to showcase the findings of the data analysis as well as the machine learning model.

 #### Communication Protocols and Rules